Sharp Gaussian upper bounds for Schr\"odinger heat kernel on gradient shrinking Ricci solitons

-Now we give two applications of the Schr\"odinger heat kernel estimates.
-On one hand we derive upper bounds for the Green's function of the Schr\"odinger operator on gradient shrinking Ricci solitons, similar to the classical estimates of Li and Yau \cite{[LY]} for manifolds.
-Recall that, for a complete gradient shrinking Ricci soliton $(M,g,f)$, the Green's function of the Schr\"odinger operator $-\Delta+a\mathrm{R}$ with $a\geq \frac 14$ is defined by
+Below we give two applications of Schr\"odinger heat kernel estimates.
+On one hand we will derive upper bounds for the Green's function of the Schr\"odinger operator on gradient shrinking Ricci solitons.
+Recall that for Riemannian mainfolds, Li and Yau \cite{[LY]} applied the gradient estimate technique to prove two-sided bounds of classical Green's functions.
+Grigor'yan \cite{[Gr2]} studied two-sided bounds of abstract Green's functions when some doubling property holds.
+Recently many properties of weighted Green's functions on weighted manifolds have been investigated; see for example \cite{[Gr2]}, \cite{[Pig]}, \cite{[WuW]} and references therein.
+Similar to the manifold case, on a complete gradient shrinking Ricci soliton $(M,g,f)$, the Green's function of the Schr\"odinger operator $-\Delta+a\mathrm{R}$ with $a\geq \frac 14$ is defined by

-if the integral on the right hand side converges. \begin{theorem} Let $(M,g,f)$ be an $n$-dimensional $(n\ge 3)$ complete gradient shrinking Ricci soliton satisfying \eqref{Eq1} and \eqref{Eq2} with scalar curvature $\mathrm{R}$ bounded above by a constant.
-If $G^{\mathrm{R}}(x,y)$ exists, then for any $c>4$, there exists a constants $B(n,c)$ depending on $n$ and $c$, such that
+if the integral on the right-hand side converges.
+Hence, \begin{theorem} Let $(M,g,f)$ be an $n$-dimensional $(n\ge 3)$ complete gradient shrinking Ricci soliton satisfying \eqref{Eq1} and \eqref{Eq2} with scalar curvature $\mathrm{R}$ bounded from above by a constant.
+If $G^{\mathrm{R}}(x,y)$, $x,y\in M$, exists, then for any $c>4$, there exists a constant $C(n,c)$ depending on $n$ and $c$, such that